xiaoyao9184/Kettle-Project-Toolbox/README.md

 unix not support folder hard link, and symbolic link for `data-integration/` path not work with current path(./) in KETTLE_HOME use relative repository path.

+So use hard link file and copy folder same time for replace folder link.

 # Use with jenkins

 All scripts can run on jenkins